Interior design trends we expect to see in 2022

 Retro aesthetics are also rising in prominence, where nostalgia for yesteryear and the concept of ‘better times’ brings comfort during the modern day.
 From extravagant and colourful furniture pieces to brighter and bolder colours made of yellows, greens and blues, the retro aesthetic will breathe life into any home or workplace.

 In the continued strive towards equilibrium between form and function, writable whiteboard paint is a fantastic tool.
 No matter what your interior design choices are, having writable surfaces can transform any room while still keeping the overall approach and aesthetic.

 Imagine using white whiteboard paint in working areas or your kitchen to make lists and keep yourself organised, or clear whiteboard paint on your colourful walls for that extra touch.
 Or, if you want to pin up pictures, notes and decorations, magnetic whiteboard paint is there to do the job.

-Read more about our magnetic whiteboard paint, and check out our other articles on home decoration and creativity, including how to turn your home into a writable wonderland, what are the colour trends in 2022, and the psychology of colour.
+Read more about our magnetic paint and magnetic whiteboard paint, and check out our other articles on home decoration and creativity, including how to turn your home into a writable wonderland, how to have a creative home office space, and the psychology of colour.